astuyve/astuyve.github.io/_posts/2025-07-16-does-lambda-have-a-silent-crash.md

 After some amount of time, number of invocations, or for any number of possible reasons Lambda will shutdown the sandbox and reap its resources back into the worker pool.

 The issue described by the author is rooted in how Lambda handles this lifecycle, specifically the invoke phase.
 There are two parts to disambiguate here, the Lambda managed runtime (which is nodejs in this case), and Lambda's Runtime API.
-We'll start by examining the runtime API
+We'll start by examining the Runtime API.

 ## The Runtime API
 Lambda exposes an HTTP-based Runtime API, hosted at the link-local address found in the `AWS_LAMBDA_RUNTIME_API` environment variable.
 This is a local server which provides the incoming event or request to the Lambda function in JSON format and receives the response from the function once it's complete.
 Two of the endpoints are relevant here: